resv/MINDTIPPER/README.md

 1. Some API sources used were for **learning purposes** only, any API libraries that were used are located in the [resources](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder, labeled respectively.

-2. We have **removed boilerplate code** by creating a [static JSP folder](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view/static) to hold header footer and nav bars JSP files that were included in each JSP file.
+2. We have **removed boilerplate code** by creating a [static JSP folder](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view/static) to hold header, footer, and navbar JSP files that each view utilizes.

 <img src="https://imgur.com/F8MdTJz.png" width="900" height="50">